AbigailSibazeu/ePortfolio/README.md

 ## Code Review

-I perform a code review in a video for each artifact selected in my initial plan.
-In this code review, I analyze existing code for weaknesses, limitations, and vulnerabilities and explain my plan for enhancements.
-These code reviews are a walk-through of existing code and planned enhancements, and it demonstrates the following critical elements for each category:
+For each artifact selected in my initial plan, I conduct a detailed code review in a video format.
+In these reviews, I analyze existing code to identify weaknesses, limitations, and vulnerabilities, while outlining my planned enhancements.
+Each code review provides a structured walk-through of the existing implementation and planned improvements, demonstrating the following key elements:

-Existing functionality: A detailed walk-through of the existing code focused on the features and function of the current code.
+Existing Functionality – A comprehensive walk-through of the current code, focusing on its features and functionality.
-Code Analysis: Target areas of improvement in structure, logic, efficiency, functionality, security, testing, commenting, and documenting.
+Code Analysis – Identification of areas for improvement, including structure, logic, efficiency, functionality, security, testing, commenting, and documentation.
-Enhancements: A walk-through of planned enhancements that address issues raised in the code analysis.
+Enhancements – A discussion of planned improvements that address the issues identified during code analysis.

 ### Software Design and Engineering Enhancement

-This paper is a narrative that accompanies the artifact enhancements for software design and engineering.
-It explains why the selected artifact was included in this category of our ePortfolio and reflects on the process used to create the artifact.
-The narrative focuses on the learning that happened through the artifact's creation.
-The artifact demonstrates our ability to use innovative skills and techniques for implementing design solutions and accomplishing goals.
-The ability to program solutions to solve software logic problems and address potential design flaws related to security.
+This paper provides a narrative accompanying the artifact enhancements in the area of software design and engineering.
+It explains why the selected artifact was included in this category of the ePortfolio and reflects on the process of its development.
+The narrative highlights key learning experiences gained through the artifact’s creation.
+The artifact showcases my ability to apply innovative design techniques and implement solutions effectively.
+It demonstrates proficiency in programming solutions that address software logic challenges, resolve potential design flaws, and enhance security.

 ### Algorithms and Data Structure Enhancement

-This paper is a narrative that accompanies the artifact enhancements for algorithms and data structure.
-It explains why the selected artifact was included in this category of our ePortfolio and reflects on the process used to create the artifact.
-The narrative focuses on the learning that happened through the artifact's creation.
-The artifact consists of design considerations to authenticate and authorize a user into the monitor system based on user credentials and the accountability of the user interaction with different modules screen and actions according to their role in the monitor system.
+This paper presents a narrative detailing the enhancements made to an artifact in the algorithms and data structures category.
+It explains the rationale for selecting this artifact and provides insights into the development process.
+The focus is on the learning gained during its creation and refinement.
+The artifact itself involves the design and implementation of authentication and authorization mechanisms within a monitoring system.
+It ensures secure user access based on credentials and manages role-based interactions across different modules and functionalities.

 ### Databases Enhancement

-This paper is a narrative that accompanies the artifact enhancements for databases.
-It explains why the selected artifact was included in this category of our ePortfolio and reflects on the process used to create the artifact.
-The narrative focuses on the learning that happened through the artifact's creation.
-The artifact involved a multi-tier application with a Model View Controller (MVC) and RESTful protocol design to extend the HTTP protocol to provide an application programming interface (API).
-The most attractive concept of the MVC pattern is a separation of concerns.
+This paper provides a narrative describing the enhancements made to an artifact in the databases category.
+It explains why the artifact was selected and reflects on the development process, emphasizing key takeaways.
+The artifact features a multi-tier application leveraging the Model-View-Controller (MVC) pattern and a RESTful API.
+A key focus of this enhancement is the separation of concerns, which improves system maintainability and scalability.
+By refining the database structure and API interactions, the artifact enhances data integrity, security, and performance.